The Avenue of Honour

 Historic Yungaburra Old Town Loop

-Yungaburra has the highest proportion of heritage listed buildings outside of regional centres in Queensland.
-Many of the buildings in the heart of the village remain in their 1910 type splendor.
+Yungaburra has the greatest number of heritage listed sites of any Queensland town outside the larger regional centres.
+Many of the buildings in the heart of the village remain in their 1910 type splendour.
 This walking map of the old town loop takes in many of these buildings.
 Download and printout the Historic Yungaburra Brochure and Old Town Loop map.
-The Eacham Historical Society have researched and published many excellent books that detail the history of Yungaburra and the Atherton Tablelands.
+The Eacham Historical Society have researched and published many excellent books that detail local history.

 Curtain Fig Tree